v2krishna/PyBer_Analysis/README.md

 Mulitple line charts using the pyber summary will helps in analyse the trends of the overall fares in different city types ( rural,suburban and urban) between Jan 2019 and Apr 2019.
 There are total 1625 riders in urban city with total fares of $2405,  whereas the total number of rides in suburban and rural are 625 and 125 respectively.
 ![AverageFarePerRide](/analysis/PyBer_fare_summary.png) <br/>

-Average Fare per  Driver will gives us different perspective , in rural cities per ride drivers are making around $55, where as in Urban its only $16.
+Average Fare per  Driver will gives us different perspective , in rural cities per ride drivers are making around $55, where as in Urban its only $16. <br/>
 ![AverageFarePerDriver](/analysis/Fig7.png) <br/>

+### Observations
+1. Urban cities has more ride shares and also more drivers.
+1. Major revenue will be coming from Urban cities to PyBer which was around $39,854
+1. The average fare per ride and average fare per driver is much higher in rural than in Urban and Suburban cities.
+1. While observing the line charts, there's a peak increase of fares during Feb last week.